smayrhof3r/MacroToolkit/README.md

 Using the code requires a few standard sheets in the XLAM file (MACRO sheet for inputing action steps & Macro Parameters sheet with some key components).
 I'll upload these once I figure out how.

 I'm happy for suggestions and inputs to improve the quality of the code or add additional features.

+setup guide:

+using the toolkit guide:

+video of toolkit used for active use case: